clarkkozak/Notes/ultimate-redux/README.md

   - Procedural
   - Event-driven

-Functional programming is decompassing a problem in to small reusable problems takes some inputs and returns a result doesn't mutatue / change data we can take each small function to make more complex functions
+Functional programming is decomposing a problem in to small reusable problems takes some inputs and returns a result doesn't mutate / change data we can take each small function to make more complex functions

 Benefits